LtAirman/ChargeFieldTopics/README.md

 <http://milesmathis.com/index.html>
 [Miles Mathis science site Homepage](http://milesmathis.com/index.html)

-The only true particles in nature are photons, real spinning objects with mass and radii as small as 10^(-27)m.
-Photons travel with both forward and angular momentum (c^2) due to both the photon's forward and spin tangential light speed velocities, i.e. real spinning photons create both electric (linear photon momentum) and magnetic (angular photon momentum) fields.
-All matter larger than photons such as electrons, protons, planets, suns or galaxies are comprised of and constantly recycle photons, creating the charge field.
+## The only true particles in nature are photons

+Photons are real spinning objects with mass and radii as small as 10^(-27)m.
+Photons travel with both forward and angular momentum (e=mc^2) due to both the photon's forward and spin tangential motions at light speed velocities.
+Large numbers of traveling photons and resulting collions create both electric (due to the photon's linear momentum) and magnetic (due to the photon's angular momentum) fields.

+All spinning matter larger than electrons such as protons, planets, suns or galaxies are comprised of, and constantly recycle, photons, thus creating the charge field.
+Electrons are also comprised of photons however electrons are too small and energetic to allow proper photon recycling like larger and slower proton matter.

-Charge recycling.
+## Charge recycling

 All protons are constantly receiving and emitting photons.
 Photons can enter a proton from any direction but usually do so at the proton's spin axis poles.
 Protons can emit photons outward in any direction but are usually emitted from the higher spin angular momentum latitudes about the proton's equator.
+We perceive the intake of charge as an apparent force of attraction, while photon emissions create repulsion.

+## Proton bonding

-Two protons can "bond" in one of two ways, pole-to-pole, as in the Helium atom, (also called an alpha) or equator-to-pole, a charge flow male to female connection.
-An electron or two will be caught in the streams of charge entering the proton pole and must orbit the proton pole, like "circling a drain".
+Protons can "bond" in one of two ways, pole-to-pole, as in the Helium atom, (also called an alpha) or equator-to-pole, a charge flow male to female connection.
+An electron or two will be caught in the streams of charge entering the proton and must orbit the proton pole, like "circling a drain".
 Neutrons too are caught in the proton charge stream and also orbit the proton's pole and spin axis, away from the proton's high emission equatorial zone.

 ![The Helium atom](/images/Helium2.png)

 # Atom Builder.